protocol/launchpad/content/en/curriculum/ipfs/content-addressing/index.md

 By default, content on IPFS is not _pinned_.
 That means when you add a file to IPFS, it will eventually stop being discoverable on the network.

-This problem occurs because IPFS uses garbage collection to free disk space on your IPFS node by deleting data that it thinks is no longer needed.
+This problem occurs because IPFS uses garbage collection to free disk space on your IPFS node by deleting data that is no longer needed.
 [Garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) is a form of automatic resource management widely used in software development.
-The garbage collector attempts to reclaim memory occupied by objects that are no longer in use.

 To mitigate this problem you must _pin_ your content to your [node](https://docs.ipfs.tech/concepts/nodes/#nodes) to ensure it persists on IPFS.
 Your options for pinning content are:
 1. You pin it locally to your own node.
 Note that if the content is only pinned to your local node, it must be online for peers to get that content.